-Sources: National Cancer Institute & Connecticut Department of Public Health Rates based on 2010 population counts
+Sources: National Cancer Institute & Connecticut Department of Public Health

 The Community Survey Interview indicated 13% of people surveyed in Bristol have diabetes, while 10% of people in Connecticut reported having diabetes.
 The Community Survey Interview also highlighted the effects of chronic conditions on the Bristol community.
 Nearly 20% of people surveyed in Bristol reported a disability, handicap, or chronic disease kept them from participating fully in work, school, housework, or other activities compared to 16% in Connecticut.
 Chronic conditions like cancer, heart disease, and diabetes are often intertwined with physical health, consumption of healthy foods, and mental health.